What is Celtic Music?

 The Corrs

-Hailing from Ireland, The Corrs are a family band composed of four siblings - Andrea, Sharon, Caroline, and Jim Corr.
-Their fusion of Celtic pop rock and folk styles led to significant global success in the late 90s.
-The Corrs' engaging tunes, tight harmonies, and impressive musical talent on instruments such as tin whistle, bodhrán, and violin have endeared them to millions of fans.
-Their hit numbers "Breathless" and "Runaway" made waves across popular mainstream music charts.
-Moreover, their albums display how their fusion of traditional Irish music components into present-day pop music is seamless and natural.
+Hailing from Ireland, The Corrs are a family band made up of four siblings: Andrea, Sharon, Caroline, and Jim Corr.
+Their blend of Celtic pop rock and folk styles brought them great success around the world in the late 90s.
+The Corrs' catchy songs, tight harmonies, and impressive skills on instruments like the tin whistle, bodhrán, and violin have won them millions of fans.
+Their hit songs "Breathless" and "Runaway" made a strong impact on mainstream music charts.
+Additionally, their albums show how they seamlessly blend traditional Irish music with modern pop.

 Browse through a selection of The Corrs' albums in Amazon through this link: https://amzn.to/3XveDxX